1. Home>

 What Age is Pension Age in Ireland?

-Let’s begin by answering a common question: What is the pension (retirement) age in Ireland?
 At present, the retirement age in Ireland is 66 years of age.
-This is the qualifying age for all State pensions.
+This is the qualifying age for all State pensions, but you can choose to defer claiming your Contributory State Pension up to the age of 70.

 What is an Occupational Pension?